-But for fences, furniture, and other applications, you should paint the entire piece.
-If you leave the ends of the board bare, there’s a gap in the coverage.
-Water can get in beneath the paint and cause it to break loose.
+For fences, furniture, and other applications, you should paint the entire piece of cedar.
+If you leave the ends of the board bare, there’s a gap in the coverage and water can get in beneath the paint and cause it to break loose.

 How Long Does Paint Last on Cedar?